Integrate bots

 • Chat events

-• chatMessage.sent - Used to receive message events; recommend adding the direction filter for inbound messages only
+Used to receive message events; we recommend adding the direction filter for inbound messages only.

-When you receive a chatMessage.sent event on your webhook reception page, you will need to take the content and make a call to your chosen bot framework to inject an inbound message into the users conversation.
-If the inbound event contains metadata (payload.metadata) then use this to map the inbound message to the correct user / conversation, otherwise use the chat Id (payload.context.chatId) as discussed above.
+When you receive a chatMessage.sent event on your webhook reception page, you need to take the content and make a call to your chosen bot framework to inject an inbound message into the user’s conversation.
+If the inbound event contains metadata (payload.metadata) then use this to map the inbound message to the correct user and conversation, otherwise, use the chat ID (payload.context.chatId).

 {